hibaymj/writingaboutthings/your-security-flaws-are-intentional.md

 The only stable value in these examples is the _relative path_ after the the `TLD` and `port`.
 This explains why _security contexts_ are defined by the relative URLs.
 Obviously that's not the whole picture.
 A small number of networking rules are configured per-application to ensure the traffic finds the correct destination.
 The `base URL` is identicle for all the security contexts.

 How does this look with microservices?
 Recall our two services, contact and physical-contact, are deployed at `https://email-contact-service.example-platform.com/api/contacts` and `https://address-contact-service.example-platform.com/api/contacts` respectively.
 Immediately we're faced with a huge problem. the `base URL` is different.
 Meaningfully different.
 Each sub-domain is pointing to a unique application!

+Worse yet, these sub-domains can only be utilized internally.
+The naming of our two contact services overlap.
+We can figure out a functional approach or require external consumers to use our internal implementation details.

+This is a simple, perhaps difficult to accept, yet profound truth: a URL is insufficient to define a _security context_.
+This _simplified_ approach only worked in the monolithic deployment because all the requests had consistent `base URLs` and only required a few DNS routing rules.

+This relatively simple case is only exacerbated using containers to further divide traffic on a specific host!